dedeswim/ml_project_1/README.md

 Moreover, the data are supposed to be in the `data` folder (with respect to the `run.py` script), and are supposed to have the names `train.csv` and `test.csv`.
 It is possible to download the data we used from [this](https://www.aicrowd.com/challenges/epfl-machine-learning-higgs-2019/dataset_files) page.

+The output of the prediction can be found in the `final-test.csv` file.

 ## Project structure

 The project is structured in the following way: